pingcap/docs-cn/v2.1/how-to/deploy/orchestrated/ansible.md

     | 3.0 version | v3.0.0-beta, v3.0.0-beta.1 | It is currently a beta version which is not recommended to use in the production environment. |
     | `master` branch | None | It includes the newest features and is updated on a daily basis, so it is not recommended to use it in the production environment. |

-2. Download the [corresponding TiDB-Ansible versions](https://github.com/pingcap/tidb-ansible/tags) from the [TiDB-Ansible project](https://github.com/pingcap/tidb-ansible).
+2. Download the [corresponding TiDB Ansible versions](https://github.com/pingcap/tidb-ansible/tags) from the [TiDB Ansible project](https://github.com/pingcap/tidb-ansible).
 The default folder name is `tidb-ansible`.

     > **Note:**
     >